 Opened in 1939 in the Regal Cinema building in Connaught Place, Kwality originated as an ice-cream parlour and went on to specialize in continental and Indian cuisines.
 It is famed for its chhole bhathure.
-(One silver-haired patron told me that the standards of this unhealthy and delicious dish remain unchanged.)
+(One white-haired patron told The Delhi Walla that the standards of this unhealthy and delicious dish remain unchanged.)

-But the pudding, priced at Rs 250, could certainly improve itself by being less rich.
+But the pudding, priced at 250 rupees, could certainly improve itself by being less rich.
 It could also get better by doing away with canned fruit.

 The raisins are generously dispersed across the cream, but the only after-taste you might experience is of milk.

-Ah, the unreasonableness of our fathers!
+Just why is this dessert considered a legend?
+The unreasonableness of our fathers!
 And yet, there is something comforting about the endurance of this classic.
-It survives as a tradition – complete with an industrial cherry on the top – that has still not been allowed to become obsolete.
-Most likely, we, in our turn, will lovingly pass on this outdated dish to our sons and heirs.
+It survives as a tradition–complete with an industrial cherry on the top–that has still not been allowed to become obsolete.
+Most likely, we, in our turn, will lovingly pass on this outdated dish to our heirs.